ReneTC/laser_video/README.md

 ### Optical Cavity

-To exploit the stimulated emission processes, let's make an optical cavity.
+To exploit the stimulated emission processes, let's make an **optical cavity**.
 It's a cylinder, with mirrors on the sides.
 When photons hit the mirrors they will change direction, but when they hit the other wall they will fly out of the system - I will just remove them from our drawing.
-Inside the cavity, there will be what's called a "gain medium".
+Inside the cavity, there will be what's called a **gain medium**.
 It's some material that can do this stimulated emission for us.
 Real-world example could be a synthetic ruby crystal or Helium-Neon gas.

-The optical cavity will also have an optical pump -  all around the optical cavity but I'll just draw it on the top.
+The optical cavity will also have an **optical pump** -  all around the optical cavity but I'll just draw it on the top.
 The pump is just a very strong flashing light source.

 <img src="./07_cavity/cavity/cavity.gif"/>